r-token/the-golden-hurricast/src/pages/2022-03-13-frank-haith-resigns/index.md

 ![KenPom Results](/blog_images/frank-haith/kenpom-results.jpeg)

-*2022 KenPom results not yet reflected in this chart - we are #172 in KenPom as of publishing*
+*2022 KenPom results not yet reflected in this chart - we are #172 in KenPom as of publishing.
+Chart originally from [@TulsaHop](https://twitter.com/tulsahop/status/1370140824588095488?s=21)*

 <br />

 Looking at the chart above, there was just one definitively good season after 2015-16, an average KenPom ranking of 124, consistently declining attendance, and a particularly bad two-year stretch over these most recent seasons.

 In Haith's defense, that good 2019-20 season was indeed fantastic.
-Tulsa was the co-regular season AAC champion, Haith won AAC Coach of the Year, we would've received at least an NIT bid, and one of my single favorite memories from any TU game happened – Joiner hitting a three at the buzzer to take down Wichita State in front of a packed Reynolds Center.
+Tulsa was the co-regular season AAC champion, Haith won AAC Coach of the Year, we would've received at least an NIT bid were it not for COVID-19, and one of my single favorite memories from any TU game happened – Joiner hitting a three at the buzzer to take down Wichita State in front of a packed Reynolds Center.
 Half of the fans were Shocker fans, but that made the buzzer beater even sweeter.

 Even during that 2019-20 year, though, the issues at the root of the program were still evident.
 Namely, attendance.
 [Bill Haisten noted](https://tulsaworld.com/sports/college/tu/after-a-20-loss-season-and-attendance-issues-tu-s-frank-haith-resigns/article_cc5cb176-a23c-11ec-85c4-1bdef3c69e16.html?utm_medium=social&utm_source=twitter&utm_campaign=user-share) in his article about Haith's resignation that a new program low of 4,043 fans per game was set during that season.
 It cratered to an average of 2,911 this season.